-* The 362nd Fighter Group: On the prowl over Germany (Color 28:00) Exclusive Production.
+* The 362nd Fighter Group: On the prowl over Germany (Color 25:00) Exclusive Production.
+Revised & updated with additional sound effects!
 This video contains some of the most exciting color air action sequences to come out of World War II.
 Select 362nd Fighter Group P-47 Thunderbolt fighter/bombers were especially equipped with extra color movie cameras to capture thrilling ground and air attacks as they happened.
 These squadrons were tasked with striking targets inside Nazi Germany as the war against the Third Reich entered it’s final act in Spring, 1945.
 The result is unique “from the cockpit” views putting you in the middle of attacks on tanks, airfields, trucks, rail yards, bridges, trains, fighters, and more.
 You’ll even see antiaircraft fire arcing up from the ground, bursting around the big Thunderbolts as they make their low level strikes.
 You’ll meet 362nd CO Col. Joe Laughlin and the pilots and crews of the 377th, 378th and 379th Fighter Squadrons and their aircraft in living color.

 *The 365 Fighter Group "Hell Hawks" (Color 18:00) Exclusive Production More exciting P-47 Thunderbolt action from the skies over Germany, Spring, 1945.
 CO Col. Ray J Stecker leads the men of the 386th, 387th, and 388th Fighter Squadrons into action.
 You’ll see extensive color footage of the 365th Thunderbolts in their forward bases in France and Belgium and exciting air-to- air and air-to-ground attacks, including rare gun camera film of the shoot down of a Messerschmidt Me 262 jet fighter!
 As an added bonus, there’s rare color footage of the “Operation Varsity,” the airborne assault across the Rhine.